apache/druid/docs/api-reference/sql-api.md

 #### JSON Format Request body

-To send queries in JSON format, the 'Content-Type' in the HTTP request MUST be `application/json`.
+To send queries in JSON format, the `Content-Type` in the HTTP request MUST be `application/json`.
+If there're multiple `Content-Type` headers, the **first** one is used.

 The request body takes the following properties: